deepmodeling/deepmd-kit/doc/nvnmd/nvnmd.md

 ## 2-2 Training

-training can be invoked by
+Training can be invoked by

 ```bash
 dp train-nvnmd train.json